trixi-framework/KROME.jl/README.md

 * `make`
 * GNU Fortran compiler (`gfortran`)

-Also note that KROME has primarily been developed for Linux.
-Some success has been reported for macOS, but your mileage might vary.
-Windows does not seem to be supported.
+Also note that KROME has primarily been developed for Linux, but also works on macOS.
+Both OS are automatically tested with KROME.jl.
+Windows is not supported by KROME.

 ## Installation